-The company's Health and Safety Laboratory at Kodak Park maintains information on the potential hazards and safe handling of chemicals the company sells.
-U.S. poison control centers have been provided with an emergency telephone number for contacting the lab.
+The company's Health and Safety Laboratory at Kodak Park maintains detailed information on the potential hazards and safe handling of all chemicals the company sells.
+Every U.S. poison control center has been provided with an emergency telephone number for contacting the lab.